-On November 29, 2021, Employee filed a Petition for Appeal with the Office of Employee Appeals ("OEA") contesting District of Columbia Department of Forensic Sciences' ("Agency") decision to separate him from his position as a Forensic Science Technician pursuant to a Reduction-in-Force ("RIF").
+On November 29, 2021, Employee filed a Petition for Appeal with the Office of Employee Appeals ("OEA") contesting District of Columbia Department of Forensic Sciences' ("Agency") decision to separate her from her position as a Lead Forensic Science Technician pursuant to a Reduction-in-Force ("RIF").
 Employee was RIFed effective October 22, 2021.
 On December 6, 2021, OEA issued a Request for Agency Answer to Petition for Appeal.
 On December 28, 2021, Agency submitted its Motion to Dismiss Employee's Petition for Appeal stating that Employee's Petition for Appeal was untimely.
-This matter was assigned to the undersigned on February 2, 2022.
+This matter was assigned to the undersigned on April 5, 2022.
 On January 21, 2022, Employee filed an Opposition to Agency's Motion to Dismiss.
-On January 25, 2022, the undersigned issued an Order Convening a Prehearing Conference.
-A Prehearing Conference was held in this matter on February 24, 2022, via WebEx.
+On April 28, 2022, the undersigned issued an Order Convening a Prehearing Conference.
+A Prehearing Conference was held in this matter on May 20, 2022, via WebEx.
 Subsequently, I issued an order requiring the parties to submit written briefs.
-Both parties have submitted their respective briefs.1 After several conferences, an Evidentiary Hearing was held in this matter on
+Both parties have submitted their respective briefs.1 After several conferences, an Evidentiary Hearing was held in this matter on March 21, 2023.
+The